mjcurry/mjcurry/README.md

 I like teams that are practical, curious, and fast-moving.

-The best engineering work happens when people understand the business problem, own the outcome, and build systems that are simple enough to survive real life.
+The best engineering work happens when people understand the business problem, own the outcome, and build systems that are simple enough to survive in the real world.

 I care a lot about: